ArturoDuran90/ArturoDuran90/README.md

 <h1 align="center">Hi 👋, My name is Arturo Duran</h1>
 <h3 align="center">I'm a Full Stack Web Developer with a passion in Front-End design.</h3>

-- 🌱 I’m currently learning more about **React.JS, Backend Technologies, Golang,etc.**
+- 🌱 I’m currently learning more about **React.JS, Backend Technologies, different frameworks,etc.**

 - 📫 How to reach me **arturdur33@gmail.com**